Table Of Contents

 This website is motivated by observations regarding the Ubiquity of Cyclicity in time-series data arising in science and engineering dating back to my (WCM) doctoral dissertation from the University of Massachusetts, Amherst, under the direction of Professor Lewis E Franks, reporting on my research initiated in 1969—just after leaving Bell Telephone Laboratories, half a century before the construction of this website.

 This Ubiquity of Cyclicity exists throughout what some refer to as God’s Creation: the World comprised of all natural phenomena on our planet Earth, our Solar System, our Galaxy, and the Universe; and it also exists throughout much of the machinery and process comprising mankind’s creation: technology in the form of electrical, mechanical, chemical, etc. machinery and processes.
 Because of this Ubiquity of Cyclicity, we find that a great deal of the observations, measurements, and other time-series data that we collect, analyze, and process in science and engineering exhibit some form of cyclicity.
 In the simplest cases, this cyclicity is simply periodicity—the more-or-less-exact repetition of data patterns; but it is far more common for the cyclicity to be statistical in its nature.
-By this, it is meant that appropriately (WCM’s Note: this is a critical modifier, to be explained in this website) calculated time averages of the data produce periodic patterns that are often not directly observable in the raw (non-averaged) data.
+By this, it is meant that appropriately (WCM’s Note: this critical modifier is explained in this website) calculated time averages of the data produce periodic patterns that are often not directly observable in the raw (non-averaged) data.
 In some cases, the averaging may be performed over the members of a preferably-large set of individual time series of data arising from some phenomenon such as might be obtained by replication of some experiment, rather than repetition over time (appropriately), but this is most often not the case for empirical data.

-In many cases, it is found that the statistical cyclicity is regular (the statistics obtained by averaging (appropriately) long enough are essentially exactly periodic) and, in this case, the time-series is said to be cyclostationary.
+In many cases, it is found that the statistical cyclicity is regular: the statistics obtained by averaging (appropriately) long enough are essentially exactly periodic and, in this case, the time-series is said to be cyclostationary.
 But in many more cases the cyclicity is irregular.
 Roughly speaking, this means the period of the cyclicity of the statistics, such as short-term empirical means and variances, and correlations, etc., of the time-series data, changes over the long run in an irregular manner, which makes it quite difficult to perform averaging over the long term in the appropriate manner.
 The level of complication in time-series analysis and processing caused by irregular cyclicity was only recently, in 2015, reduced by the origination in Statistically Inferred Time Warping of theory and method for converting irregular cyclicity in time-series data to regular cyclicity.
 This recent breakthrough opens the door, for many fields of science and engineering, to much broader application of the otherwise now-firmly-established theory and method for exploiting regular cyclostationarity.
 Nevertheless, it does not address non-regular statistical cyclicity that is not irregular, as defined in this website: Irregular Statistical Cyclicity.

 That being said, what exactly is meant by “exploiting cyclostationarity”?
 As explained in considerable detail in this website, this means using knowledge of the cyclic statistical character of otherwise erratic or randomly fluctuating time-series data to achieve higher performance in various tasks of statistical inference than could otherwise be obtained; that is, making more precise and/or more reliable inferences about the physical source of time-series data on the basis of processing that data in various ways generally referred to as “signal processing”.
 Such inferences may consist of detection of the presence of signals in noise, estimation of parameters of such signals, filtering such signals out of noise, identifying signal types, locating the source of propagating signals, etc. Some of the earliest such applications pursued by the WCM’s research team are surveyed on Page 6.